angharadMark/CO3095-Group9/README.md

 ### c.
 Install Dependencies
 In the terminal please enter:
-pip install fuzzywuzzy coverage beautifulsoup4 pynguin pytest-mock typing-extensions pytest
+pip install bcrypt fuzzywuzzy coverage beautifulsoup4 pynguin pytest-mock typing-extensions pytest

 ## 3. Run Application
 Run it normally via the main.py or in the terminal: